-- 1. Adopt Resolution approving Engineer's Reports and Budgets on the various Maintenance Districts; set a public meeting for Monday, June 4, 2018, and a public hearing for Monday, June 18, 2018; and, - 2.
-Return to Staff with specific direction; or, - 3.
+- 1. Approve as recommended by the Director of Public Works; seek public input on the Maintenance Districts' budgets, without taking action until the public hearing is closed on June 18, 2018; or, - 2.
+Return to staff with specific direction; or, - 3.
 Deny.